I could barely feel my legs anymore as the public jeep filled with twenty-five people and two goats turned left from the paved highway.

 Then there are the men, who are in charge of the cattle.
 A bit closer than the borehole was, I walked to the forest where the river once stood.
 It was easily a ten-kilometer walk before I saw Maasai men digging up gigantic seeps in order to get to the filtered water underground.
 This was all done to give their cattle something to drink.

-Yet, the media will show you this image, and the viewer will feel pity for them:
+Yet, the media will show you this image, and the viewer will feel pity for them (or even look down on them):

 I was so impressed at how much the Maasai care for their livestock.
 They graze them for a whopping twelve hours a day, from 6am to 6pm and they start doing so from a young age.